 Your personal data will be securely deleted once either of these conditions no longer apply.
-For more information on retention periods (the exact length of time Brookes retains each category of personal information) please refer to the University record retention schedule or contact the Information Management team.
+For more information on retention periods (the exact length of time Oxford Brookes retains each category of personal information) please refer to the University record retention schedule.

-Please contact the IT Services Information Management team.
+Please contact the IT Services Information Security Management team

-Please visit www.ico.org.uk for information on how to make a complaint or would like independent and impartial guidance on data protection and privacy.
+Please visit the ICO website for information on how to make a complaint or if you would like independent and impartial guidance on data protection and privacy.

 We keep our privacy notice under regular review.
 This privacy notice was last updated on 30 June 2021.

 Office hours are 9.00am to 5.00pm, Monday to Friday